On this page

 • their personal circumstances

-• the relevance of your proposed study to your previous study and work experience.
+• the relevance of their proposed study to their previous study and work experience.

 Financial capacity